artefactual/atom-docs/user-manual/access-content/advanced-search.rst

     :term:`search box` will require you to restart your search from the beginning.

-12. Your search can be modified at any time and the results refrehsed accordingly by simply changing the required search terms and :term:`fields <field>`, and clicking "Search" once again.
+12. Your search can be modified at any time and the results refreshed accordingly by simply changing the required search terms and :term:`fields <field>`, and clicking "Search" once again.
 You can also restart your search at any time; simply click the "Reset" button in the